markk2504/smart-string/README.md

 ### Running the tests
 To run the tests make sure that the pytest package is installed on your system.
 Go to the location of the tests directory in a terminal and run the tests.
-You can run all the tests in the
+You can run all the tests in
-tests directory, all the tests in a single module, or a single test in a module.
+the tests directory, all the tests in a single module, or a single test in a module.
 `cd <smart-string package location>/smart_str/tests`
-`pytest .` - Run all the tests in the tests directory
+`pytest .` - Run all the tests in the tests directory.
-`pytest test_code_point.py` - Run all the tests in a single module
+`pytest test_code_point.py` - Run all the tests in a single module.
-`pytest test_code_point.py::test_code_point_utf_8_four_bytes` - Run single test in a module
+`pytest test_code_point.py::test_code_point_utf_8_four_bytes` - Run single test in a module.